AhmedReda121/Social-Assistant-Diagrams/README.md

 I was responsible for designing the **Sequence Diagram, Architecture Diagram, and Class Diagram**, ensuring a structured representation of the system’s design.

 ## 📄 **Project Documentation**
-You can find the full set of diagrams in the [Download Project Diagrams](./UML Diagrams.pdf).
+You can find the full set of diagrams in the [Download Project Diagrams](./"UML Diagrams.pdf")

 ## 🚀 **Technologies & Tools**
 - **Software Ideas Modeler** (for diagram creation)